ithron/CortidQCT/README.md

 ## Requirements

-A modern c++ compiler with C++17 support is required.
+A modern C++ compiler with C++17 support is required.
 These compiler are known to work:
   - gcc: version 7.3 or later
   - clang: version 4.0 or later (with libc++ or stdlibc++-7.3 or later)